IAR 825

 The IAR-825 Triumf is a Romanian-designed tandem multirole trainer aircraft based on the IAR-823 built for the Romanian Air Force.
 The aircraft is roughly in the same class with the Brazilian EMBRAER Tucano.
 The IAR-825 is equipped with the Canadian Pratt & Whitney Canada PT6 turboprop engine.
-The type's first flight took place on the 12 June 1982.
+The type's first flight took place on 12 June 1982.